Vipigal/Vipigal/README.md

 - 📫 How to reach me **viniciuspgalvao@hotmail.com**

-- ⚡ Fun fact: I really like science and drinking beer.
+- ⚡ Fun fact: I like science and drinking beer.
 I also have a pretty girlfriend 🤝

-- 💬 Soft skills: English, sharing knowlegde, quick learning, autodidact and ease to work with people
+- 💬 Soft skills: English, sharing knowlegde, quick learning, self-taught and ease to work with people

 <h3 align="left">Connect with me:</h3>